myusufceylan/programming-notes/oop-notes.md

 Programmer
 ```

+## Type Promotion
-**Type Promotion:** When a data type of smaller size is promoted to a data type of bigger size we call it type promotion.
+When a data type of smaller size is promoted to a data type of bigger size we call it type promotion.
 For example byte can be promoted to short, float can be promoted to double etc.

 ```java
 class Promotion {